Mat0u5/LifeSeries-docs/docs/features/watchers.md

 ## Customizability

-Some aspects of the Life System can be customized in the [Config](/config/overview).
+Some aspects of the Watcher system can be customized in the [Config](/config/overview).

 Such as:
 - Whether Watchers show up in the tab list for non-watcher players.